 The program was the first of its kind to take this approach to clinical care in BC.
 So their next goal is to become a centre of excellence in research.

 They’ve already witnessed the success of embedding research into a “real world” clinical care setting.
 It’s a positive feedback loop, each informs the other.

 Studies have shown that it takes an average of 17 years for new research knowledge to become common practice.
 This approach helps bridge that gap, implementing key learnings that much faster.

-This unique and innovative plan is one of four projects in BC Women’s Health Foundation’s Her Mind, Her Health campaign.
+This unique and innovative plan is one of four projects in BC Women’s Health Foundation’s Reproductive Mental Health campaign.